Duration: 3 days | Price: $2,150 + GST

 Both new and experienced analysts will leave the course with skills, tools and methodologies that can be used on a variety of different projects and with a variety of methodologies.

 If you’re new to business analysis, this course will give you a solid grounding in the fundamentals of the requirements gathering and elicitation process.

-If you’re an experienced business analyst or systems analyst who has learned on-the-job, you’ll be able to formalise the skills and techniques you’ve picked up in the workplace.
+If you’re an experienced business analyst or systems analyst who has learned on-the-job, you will be able to formalise the skills and techniques you have picked up in the workplace.